The Afterlives of Fascist-Colonial Architecture

 Ente di Decolonizzazione – Borgo

 Rizza – is a most recent chapter supported by the Italian Council (2021), which explores the possibility of critical reused and subversion of colonial fascist architecture through an art installation.
 Starting from the composition and recomposition of the facade of the entity of colonization built in Borgo Rizza (Siracusa), the installation is made of a series of modules-sittings that are the platform of an open discursive space where the public is invited to reconsider critically the social, political and economic effects of fascist and colonial heritage and at the same time is invited to image collectively new common uses.
-The installation will be presented and activated in several venues in Napoli (2022), Berlin (2022), Bruxells (2023) and Albissola Marina (2023).
+The installation is presented and activated in several venues in Napoli (2022), Berlin (2022), Bruxells (2023) and Albissola Marina (2023).
 Ente di Decolonizzazione – Borgo Rizza –